zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_tools_get-git-password.md

 ## zarf tools get-git-password

-Returns the push users password for the Git server
+Returns the push user's password for the Git server

 ### Synopsis